saworbit/quake-cortex/docs/TCP_MODE.md

 - Confirm you pulled latest `main`
 - Use `scripts\\run_brain_tcp.bat` (not older copies)

+### Brain logs `Detected TLS client hello`

+Some FTE builds initiate a TLS handshake even when using `tcp://`.

+Current builds auto-handle this by generating a local dev cert under `.cortex\\tls\\` and switching the Brain server to TLS.

 ### TCP connects, but controls don't work

 Controls require extra QuakeC string builtins on some engines (`FTE_STRINGS`).